The Concord Female Anti-Slavery Society: The CFASS, Henry Thoreau and Waldo Emerson

 Petrulionis suggests that the women of the CFASS had a significant influence on their male relatives and friends, encouraging men like Ralph Waldo Emerson and Henry Thoreau to take up abolitionism.

-Ralph Waldo Emerson, the husband of CFASS member Lidian Emerson, influenced by family and friends gradually gradually entered the anti-slavery camp.
+Ralph Waldo Emerson, the husband of CFASS member Lidian Emerson, influenced by family and friends gradually entered the anti-slavery camp.
 From 1821 onward, the topic of slavery appeared frequently in Emerson's private and public writings.
-In 1826, he mentioned “the slave's misery" in a sermon.
+In 1826, he mentioned "the slave's misery" in a sermon.
 In 1838, he wrote to President Van Buren protesting the expulsion of the Cherokees from their homes.
 His speech in Concord, Massachusetts, on August 1, 1844, is considered to be his most extensive and important anti-slavery statement.
 On the tenth anniversary of emancipation in the British West Indies Emerson expressed his sympathy for slaves, refuted the actions of slavery proponents, and supported the antislavery movement.
 In November of 1844 when the New Bedford Lyceum invited him to speak, he declined and boycotted it because he opposed their racist membership policies.
 Emerson denounced, the Fugitive Slave Act as "this filthy enactment."
 In an open letter published The Liberator in 1851, Emerson called on citizens to resist it and to use force, if necessary, to provide "substantial help and hospice care for slaves."
-Meanwhile, to Concord's female abolitionists, Emerson argued that women were at the vanguard of social reform: “Any remarkable opinion or movement shared by women will be the first sign of revolution".
+Meanwhile, to Concord's female abolitionists, Emerson argued that women were at the vanguard of social reform: "Any remarkable opinion or movement shared by women will be the first sign of revolution".

 Henry David Thoreau, was also associated with abolitionism.
 In 1946 article Nick Aaron Ford argued that Thoreau was an abolitionist.
 In the late 1830s, he graduated from Harvard, and supported abolitionism by signing a petition opposing the annexation of Texas.
-Although the movement attracted at most a third of Concord's population, almost all of the Thoreau family was involved, including his mother (Cynthia Thoreau) and sisters (Helen Thoreau & Sophia Thoreau), who were also prominent members of the CFASS.
+Although the movement attracted at most a third of Concord's population, almost all of the Thoreau family was involved, including his mother (Cynthia Thoreau) and sisters (Helen Thoreau and Sophia Thoreau), who were also prominent members of the CFASS.
 However, after a few years Thoreau withdrew from the fold, because he wanted to be "a man in reserve".
 Less publicly, he helped fugitive slaves escape to Canada, and when a black man in Boston was unjustly convicted of murder, he signed his name to a protest launched by 400 residents.
 In 1842, Thoreau's refusal to pay the poll tax in opposition to Slavery led to his arrest and imprisonment in July 1846, which was paid for by someone (probably Maria Thoreau), and he was released the next day.
 In May 1849, in his political treatise "Resistance to Civil Government," he maintained the position that when a pro-slavery government waged an unjust war, honest people should rebel; when the government abolished slavery, it would earn the people's respect.